marcos-m-medeiros/pick-a-color/README.md

 # Pick a Color

-### Recursos
+### Resources
-* **Botão de Mudança de Cor:** Um botão que, quando clicado, gera uma nova cor de fundo aleatória para a página.
+* **Color Change Button:** A button that, when clicked, generates a new random background color for the page.

-* **Mudança de Cor Aleatória:** O JavaScript gera cores aleatórias a partir de uma lista predefinida de cores sempre que o botão é clicado.
+* **Random Color Change:** JavaScript generates random colors from a predefined list of colors every time the button is clicked.

-* **Design Responsivo:** O programa possui um design responsivo e se adapta a diferentes tamanhos de tela.
+* **Responsive Design:** The program has a responsive design and adapts to different screen sizes.

-### Tecnologias Utilizadas
+### Technologies Used
-* **JavaScript:** Usado para gerar cores aleatórias e manipular o DOM.
+* **JavaScript:** Used to generate random colors and manipulate the DOM.

-* **HTML:** Define a estrutura da página web e incorpora o botão de mudança de cor.
+* **HTML:** Defines the structure of the web page and incorporates the color change button.

-* **CSS:** Estiliza a página, incluindo a cor de fundo inicial e o layout.
+* **CSS:** Styles the page, including initial background color and layout.

-### Como Usar
+### How to use
-1. Clone ou faça o download deste repositório.
+1. Clone or download this repository.

-2. Abra o arquivo **`index.html`** em seu navegador da web.
+2. Open the **`index.html`** file in your web browser.

-3. Clique no botão "Mudar Cor" para ver a cor de fundo da página mudar aleatoriamente.
+3. Click the "Change Color" button to see the page background color change randomly.

-### Contribuições
+### Contributions
-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir problemas, sugerir melhorias ou enviar solicitações de pull request.
+Contributions are welcome!
+Feel free to open issues, suggest improvements, or submit pull requests.

-### Licença
+### License
-Este projeto é licenciado sob a __Licença MIT__.
+This project is licensed under the __MIT License__.